Drain and Sewer Camera Inspection in Hamilton

 Confirm what is affected

 Run one nearby tap and flush one toilet.
 If only one fixture is slow, it may be a local clog.
-If multiple fixtures are slow, you hear gurgling, or water shows up at a floor drain, it is often a main drain or sewer issue.
+If multiple fixtures are slow, you hear gurgling, or water appears at a floor drain, it may be a main drain or sewer line issue.

 Step 2